 Don’t wait to protect yourself.
 Call the trusted Drexel, MO domestic violence defense lawyers at Combs Waterkotte right away at (314) 900-HELP or contact us online for a free, confidential consultation.
 We will immediately begin building a personalized defense strategy to protect your freedom and future.

-With more than 50 years of combined criminal defense experience and over 350 five-star reviews, Combs Waterkotte is committed to fighting for your future—because you deserve nothing less.
+With over 50 years of combined legal experience and more than 350 five-star reviews, Combs Waterkotte is committed to fighting for your future—because you deserve nothing less.

 Facing domestic violence charges in Drexel, MO?
 The stakes couldn’t be higher.
 At Combs Waterkotte, our experienced Drexel, MO domestic violence defense lawyers fight to protect what matters most.
 We build aggressive, personalized defense strategies designed to reduce or eliminate charges.